tianocore/edk2/UnitTestFrameworkPkg/ReadMe.md

 ## Building and Running Host-Based Tests

-The EDK2 CI infrastructure provides a convenient way to run all host-based tests -- in the the entire tree or just selected packages -- and aggregate all the the reports, including highlighting any failures.
+The EDK2 CI infrastructure provides a convenient way to run all host-based tests -- in the entire tree or just selected packages -- and aggregate all the reports, including highlighting any failures.
 This functionality is provided through the Stuart build system (published by EDK2-PyTools) and the `NOOPT` build target.

 ### Building Locally